scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 normally accessible.
 On top of this, PAHs are not only witnesses to their local environment; they are often key players in local processes.
-The origin and evolution of astronomical PAHs starts in circumstellar ejecta from late type stars.
+The origin and evolution of astronomical PAHs starts in circum-stellar ejecta from late type stars.
 They are subsequently processed in the diffuse interstellar medium (ISM) by the prevalent UV field, energetic particles, and strong shocks.
 Once in dense clouds they participate in chemistry and are incorporated into newly formed